bbanddd/ADDL/docs/workflow.md

 ## <a id="toc2.6">2.6 Smooth</a>
 The normalized, segmented images are smoothed using a 3-mm FWHM isotropic Gaussian kernel.
 This conditions the data to conform more closely to the Gaussian field model underlying the statistical procedures used for making inferences about regionally specific effects.
 Smoothing also has the effect of rendering the data more normally distributed (by the central limit theorem).
 The intensity in each voxel of the smoothed data is a locally weighted average of grey matter density from a region of surrounding voxels, the size of the region being defined by the size of the smoothing kernel (Ashburner and Friston, 2000)<sup>\[[6](#r6)\]</sup>.

-The project use [`fslmaths`](https://mandymejia.wordpress.com/fsl-maths-commands/) of FSL as the smooth tool at this stage.
+The project use [`fslmaths`](https://mandymejia.wordpress.com/fsl-maths-commands/) of FSL package as the smooth tool at this stage.

 ----
 [<p align='right'>*Back to Content*</p>](#toc_content)